 Tamil Nadu replaces rupee symbol in Budget logo, sparks row

-Bharatiya Janata Party leaders said the move replacing the symbol with a Tamil letter for ‘ru’ showed the Dravida Munnetra Kazhagam’s ‘anti-national mindset’.
+BJP leaders said the move, replacing the symbol with the Tamil letters that form the sound ‘ru’, showed the Dravida Munnetra Kazhagam’s ‘anti-national mindset.

-The Tamil Nadu government has replaced the rupee symbol (₹) with a Tamil letter for ‘ru’ – from ‘rubai’ (rupees in Tamil) – in the logo for the 2025-’26 state Budget, reported The Indian Express on Thursday.
-The change has triggered a political controversy.
+The Tamil Nadu government has replaced the rupee symbol (₹) with the Tamil letters that form the sound “ru” – from “rupai” (rupees in Tamil) – in the logo for the 2025-’26 state Budget, reported The Indian Express on Thursday.

 The new logo, which reads “Ellorkkum Ellaam” (Everything for Everyone), was released by Chief Minister MK Stalin’s office on Thursday afternoon ahead of Friday’s Budget presentation in the Assembly.